2. Compilation Explained¶

 .params: Contains weights associated with the nodes in the compiled graph.

-At inference time, DLR/TVM runtime read these 3 files and create a runtime instance to run inference.
+At inference time, TVM runtime reads these 3 files and creates a runtime instance to run inference.

 Hint